Life As a Veterinary Technologist or Technician

 - Animal Technician

-In the United States, there were 102,000 jobs for Veterinary Technologist or Technician in 2016.
+In 2016, there was an estimated number of 102,000 jobs in the United States for Veterinary Technologist or Technician.
 New jobs are being produced at a rate of 20% which is above the national average.
 The Bureau of Labor Statistics predicts 20,400 new jobs for Veterinary Technologist or Technician by 2026.
-The BLS estimates 10,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.

 The states with the most job growth for Veterinary Tech are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Ohio, Maine, or District of Columbia.
 These states have the worst job growth for this type of profession.

-The salary for Veterinary Technologists and Technicians ranges between about $23,490 and $50,010 a year.
+The typical yearly salary for Veterinary Technologists and Technicians is somewhere between $23,490 and $50,010.

 Veterinary Technologists and Technicians who work in Nevada, New York, or Massachusetts, make the highest salaries.

 How much do Veterinary Technologists and Technicians make in different U.S. states?